h2non/pook/README.rst

 -  Simple, expressive and fluent API.
 -  Provides both Pythonic and chainable DSL API styles.
 -  Full-feated HTTP response definitions and expectations.
--  Match any HTTP protocol primitive (URL, method, query params, headers, body...)
+-  Match any HTTP protocol primitive (URL, method, query params, headers, body...).
 -  Full regular expressions capable mock expectations matching.
 -  HTTP client agnostic via adapters (works with most popular HTTP packages).
 -  Supports JSON Schema body matching.
--  Works with any testing framework or engine (unittest, pytest, nosetests...)
+-  Works with any testing framework or engine (unittest, pytest, nosetests...).
 -  Usable in both runtime and testing environments.
 -  Can be used as decorator and/or via context managers.
 -  Extensible by design: write your own components and plug in.
 -  Simulated error exceptions.
--  Network delay simulation (only available in ``aiohttp``)
+-  Network delay simulation (only available in ``aiohttp``).
 -  Pluggable and hackable API.
 -  Does not support WebSocket traffic mocking.
 -  Works with Python +2.7 and +3.0 (including PyPy).